Course Listing

 - Peterborough

-What makes a film "political"?
-We will consider the various ways in which political life and action are portrayed in and through film, addressing-in relation to a variety of film genres-such topics as publics and publicity, visual politics, political senses, media manipulation, film bodies, and political bodies.
-Prerequisite: POST 2351H and 2352H (or 2350Y); or CUST 2081Y; or permission of the instructor.
+What makes a film "political" and how can we understand the realities and futurities presented in film?
+We consider the various ways in which political life and action are portrayed in and through film, addressing-in relation to a variety of film genres-such topics as publics/counterpublics, visual politics, political senses.
+Prerequisite: 7.0 university credits including 1.0 POST, CUST, and/or SOCI credit, or permission of instructor.
+Recommended: POST 2351H, 2352H; CUST-MDST 2581H, 2582H, SOCI 2110H, or 2220H.

 Cross-listed: POST-3465H, MDST-3465H, CUST-3465H